microsoft/ADBench/README.md

 For information about the layout of the project, see [Development](docs/Development.md#structure-of-the-repository).

+For information about the current status of the project, see [Status](/STATUS.md).

 ## Methodology

 For explanations on how do we perform the benchmarking see [Benchmarking Methodology](docs/Methodology.md), [Jacobian Correctness Verification](docs/JacobianCheck.md).